 3) Zero in on the Bible. — Many times, Christian authors will quote passages of Scripture.
 Don’t skip or skim.
 Look them up.
 Read them in context.
 I have sometimes disagreed with an author’s use of a certain passage or have found a renewed love for them.
 Occasionally I’ll set the book aside and just read the Bible.

 4) Christian books cannot replace mentorship nor do they buy you worthiness. — We know this, but books can make you snobby in a real hurry before you know it.
 Finishing a dozen recent bestsellers doesn’t mean you can preach to your pastor.
 “You read this one yet?
 Well I guess you’re not a real Christian.”
 Apostle Paul said that knowledge puffs up and love builds up, because he knew we would exercise our brain-muscle over our heart-muscle.
-If you’re tempted to lock yourself in your room with that book instead of evangelizing, fellowship, serving, or praying, then repent quick.
+If you’re tempted to lock yourself in your room with that book instead of serving, loving, and giving, then repent quick.

 5) Don’t rush to achieve your reading quota. — Reading can quickly become a trophy contest or a numb hobby like a Netflix queue.
 You’ll get eager to finish just to proclaim you’ve finished it.
 Try to savor the book.
 Let it settle.
 Re-read the highlighted parts instead of jumping into the next one.

 Bonus tip: Index your favorite parts. — When I find a line or section of the book I want to remember, I’ll flip to the front of the book and write the page number plus a note.
 Here is an example.
-I believe e-readers also have their own notes system.
+(With e-readers, this is much, much easier.)

 The following arrangements are in no particular order.

-An asterisk is an encouraging book for those “burnt out” — distant, detached, or depressed.
+An asterisk is highly recommended, especially for those “burnt out” — distant, detached, or tired of Christian books.

 Please know that rookie, intermediate, or advanced does not imply anything about your spiritual life, but rather the increasing complexity of the books.
-Feel free to flip the order any way you like.
+Feel free to flip the order for your particular season.

 Please also note that I wish there was a wider diversity of male and female authors, ethnicity, age, and lesser known writers.
 This list will continue to grow over time as we share together as a community, so please feel free to suggest your most impacting books.